jpedr0c/42_solong/README.md

 </h1>

 <p align="center">
-  <sub> C program to redirect process output to input via pipes and execute specified commands in a file.
+  <sub> So_long is a 2D game project using MinilibX where the player must collect items, avoid obstacles and exit a maze.
   <sub>
 </p>